aws/aws-cli/awscli/examples/s3api/list-buckets.rst

 For more information about buckets, see `Working with Amazon S3 Buckets`_ in the *Amazon S3 Developer Guide*.

 .. _jq: http://stedolan.github.io/jq/
-.. _Working with Amazon S3 Buckets: http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html
+.. _`Working with Amazon S3 Buckets`: http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html